ErikStrelzoff/ResumeBot/README.md

 In the Configure tab, turn off all the capabilities (web search, image generation, and code interpretter).

 ### GPT Instructions and Prompt
 Copy instructions_template.txt into a new file.
-Replace "<BOTNAME>" with the name you'd like to assign your bot.
-Replace "<PERSONNAME>" with name of the person the bot is representing.
+Replace "&lt;BOTNAME&gt;" with the name you'd like to assign your bot.
+Replace "&lt;PERSONNAME&gt;" with name of the person the bot is representing.

 Copy/paste these instructions in to the Instructions box on the Configure tab.